-With one prospect down and the wife’s kendo stick safely in the closet, she took the better part of the day to contemplate the mental state of mankind until I got home to help with her second hopeful.
+With one prospect down and the wife’s kendo stick safely in the closet, she took the better part of the day to contemplate the mental state of mankind until I could get home to help with her second hopeful.
 She felt perky about a retired CPA and his wife who were looking to downsize after their children had long since been out on their own.

 “No problem, sweetie.
 I’ll catch an early train and should be there by about five.”

 “Oh good, luv.
 I could sure use a pick-me-up.
 Had another crazy-ass day today and the building’s super pitched a holy fit as well after seeing the hallway carpet.
 I’ll explain later when you get here.”